twilio-labs/paste/internal-docs/engineering/testing.md

 We use [Chromatic](https://www.chromatic.com/) to run our VRT, which uses [our storybook stories](https://twilio-labs.github.io/paste/?path=/story/components-alert--all-variant) to create the snapshots of each component.
 We try to have a story for each component, in every variant and every state, to ensure we capture every possible change.

-We use [Applitools]() to run VRT on the docs site, which is powered by
+We use [Applitools](https://applitools.com/) to run VRT on the docs site, which is powered by Cypress tests.
+Tests are split across multiple test suites so that they can run in parallel.

 ## Linting